zendframework/zf2-documentation/docs/languages/en/tutorials/unittesting.rst

         $this->fail('Expected exception was not thrown');
     }

-Let's review our tests.
+These tests are nothing complicated and they should be self explanatory.
+In each test we are injecting a mock table gateway into our ``AlbumTable`` and set our expectations accordingly.

 We are testing that:

 1. We can retrieve an individual album by its ID.
 2. We can delete albums.